2016 AAA Texas 500: Second half

 The race restarted on lap 149.
 Green flag stops commenced on lap 188.
 Logano pitted on lap 189 and the lead cycled to Martin Truex Jr.

 He and Edwards were fighting for the lead when both decided to pit on lap 224 and Chase Elliott took over the lead.
 He pitted the following lap and the lead cycled back to Truex.

 The sixth caution flew with 80 laps to go for David Ragan turning Dillon in turn 3.
 Edwards exited pit road first.

 The race restarted with 74 to go.
 A three-car wreck on the frontstretch involving Dillon, Casey Mears and Scott brought out the seventh caution with 72 to go.
 Dillon said afterwards that Harvick "sucked down on my door tighter than anybody had all night.
 He knew how tight he was at my door, that’s why I slid up in front of him.
 He didn’t check (up).
 He had the opportunity to.
 He didn’t like it that the silver spoon kid was outrunning him tonight, so we’ll be alright.
 We’ve got two weeks left.
 We just want to come out and win a race.”
 Harvick said after the race that "there was no intent there.
 I like racing with Austin.
 I like everything that they do.
 There was no reason [to hit him].
 I was running seventh [or] sixth.
 He slid up and got loose and I hit the back of him."

 The race restarted with 64 to go.
 Rain brought out the eighth caution with 45 to go.
 The race was red-flagged with 41 to go, declared official a few minutes later and Edwards was declared the winner.
+It would end up being the final win of his career, before he abruptly retired following the season.